-Short term car insurance covers a motorist for a limited period of time ? between 1 and 28 days for temporary cover and 1 to 8 months for 'pay as you go' policies.
-1-28 days cover is used by motorists who need to be covered on another vehicle for short periods of time, for example when borrowing a friend's car to move or when going on a short holiday; or perhaps when buying a car and needing cover to drive it home.
+Short term car insurance covers a motorist cheaply for a limited period of time between 1 and 28 days.
+This cover is used by motorists who need to be covered on another vehicle temporarily, for example when borrowing a friend's car to move or when going on a holiday; or perhaps when buying a car and needing cover to drive it home.

 It is generally accepted that 5% of the drivers on British roads are uninsured.
 What is not as well known is that about a third of these genuinely believe that they are in fact covered, even though they are not!

 There is another very important point that must be borne in mind.
 If someone lends a car to a person who turns out to be uninsured, the lender will probably be prosecuted for allowing a vehicle to be on the road without insurance.
-This is a very serious offence with a maximum penalty of ?5000 fine +8 penalty points on the driving licence for a first offence.
-Not only that; the car could be confiscated and crushed, under the Road Traffic Act (see here for the car insurance implications).
+This is a very serious offence with a maximum penalty of 5000 pounds fine +8 penalty points on the driving licence for a first offence.
+Not only that; the car could be confiscated and crushed, under the Road Traffic Act.
 The only defence against a charge like this is the claim that no permission was ever given, and would not have been given if asked; something that could lead to the borrower facing very serious charges indeed.

-The moral is to check the insurance situation scrupulously, whether you are lending a car to someone, or borrowing one yourself; and if in the slightest doubt take out some short term car insurance to cover the period of the loan.
+The moral is to check the insurance situation scrupulously, whether you are lending a car to someone, or borrowing one yourself; and if in the slightest doubt take out some temporary insurance to cover the period of the loan.